 Some details are essential

-• For 1 RCU you can get 1 strongly consistent read or 2 eventually consistent reads / second.
+you can get 1 strongly consistent read or 2 eventually consistent reads / second.
 Where an item is 4KB in size.
-If the item is greater than 4KB, more RCU is required and it will be rounded up to the next multiple of 4KB.
+If the item is greater than 4KB, more RCU is required and it will be rounded up to the next multiple of 4KB. - For 1

 [item size] / [1KB per WCU or 4KB per RCU] * 2(if transactional)